google/applied-machine-learning-intensive/amli/v2/content/t09_capstone/capstone_project_introduction.md

 * [dataCommons](https://browser.datacommons.org/)

 Alternatively, you can use [Kaggle](https://www.kaggle.com/datasets) or [Google Public Data Explorer](https://www.google.com/publicdata/directory) to search for interesting dataset for your project.

+---

+# Project Schedule

+**Week 1:**
+* Form your team
+* Explore and pick project datasets
+* Brainstorm problem space and motivating question(s) that you’d like ML to help solve
+* Write a design doc on how you approach building the ML model

+**Week 2:**
+* Get feedback/review on your design doc from guest speaker(s)
+* Create a high level project plan of who’s doing what tasks by when
+* Acquire & prep your dataset
+* Start defining and training  your ML model
+* Friday afternoon lightning talks: project status, share interesting things that you found, lessons learned, etc.

+**Week 3:**
+* Use data to validate your model, and start using your model for prediction
+* Last pivot opportunities (if needed)
+* Friday mid project status check-in: (project status update, share issues and resolutions, tips, useful tools
+* Group meeting with instructor team
+* Individual meeting with instructor team
+**Week 4:**
+* Final iterations on model predictions
+* Friday afternoon lightning talks: project status, share interesting things that you found, lessons learned, etc.

+**Week 5**
+* Review results and prepare conclusions
+* Put together your project presentation or demo